katy-arushi/katy-arushi/README.md

 - 🎓 I'm a student in the Lighthouse Labs Web Development Bootcamp
 - 🌱 I’m currently learning Ruby on Rails! 💎
 - ✨ I really enjoy working on the Front End, learning more about React, playing around with CSS, and using SASS!
-- 🤔 Tools that I'd like to learn: TypeScript, Redux
+- 🤔 Tools that I'd like to explore: TypeScript, Redux
 - 📫 How to reach me: katy.arushi@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/katyarushi/)
 - 😄 Pronouns: she/her